Section 405 National Priority Safety Program

 Section 405(f): Motorcyclist Safety

 1.5% of Section 405 funds are earmarked for motorcyclist safety incentive grants.
-A state must satisfy two out of six eligibility criteria in order to receive funds, and the use of funds is limited to only certain motorcycle training and awareness programs.
-The FAST Act amended the allocation of funds, provides flexibility in the use of funds and added a requirement that the Secretary update and provide model Share the Road language.
+A state must satisfy two out of seven eligibility criteria to receive funds, and the use of funds is limited to only certain motorcycle training and awareness programs.
 States with the lowest 25% of motorcycle deaths per 10,000 registrations based on the most recent calendar year for which final FARS data are available are allowed to use 50% of their grant funds for any Section 402 purpose.

-5% of Section 405 funds are earmarked for nonmotorized safety incentive grants.
-States would have to provide a 20% matching share, the only incentive grant with a specified federal fund limit.
-States are eligible if the annual combined pedestrian and bicyclist fatalities in the state exceed 15 percent of the total annual crash fatalities in the State using the most recently available final data from NHTSA’s FARS.
-Eligible states may use grant funds only for training law enforcement on state laws applicable to pedestrian and bicycle safety; enforcement mobilizations and campaigns designed to enforce those state laws, or, public education and awareness programs designed to inform motorists, pedestrians and bicyclists of those state laws.
+7% of Section 405 funds are earmarked for nonmotorized safety incentive grants.
+States would have to provide a 20% matching share.
+States are eligible if the annual combined non-motorized fatalities in the state exceed 15% of the total annual crash fatalities in the state using the most recently available final data from NHTSA’s FARS.
+The IIJA provides that eligible states may use grant funds for training law enforcement, enforcement mobilizations, public education and awareness programs, and collecting traffic safety data.